 Example: Bob is pitching at a friendly baseball game at the local park.
 The game is tied in the bottom of the 9th with two outs when Carl, a power hitter, comes to the plate.
 Bob throws a fastball at Carl's head to get him out of the game.

 While accidentally getting hit by a pitch is an inherent risk of playing baseball, people who play a friendly game do not expect the pitcher to intentionally throw a fastball at their head.
 Carl has not assumed the risk of an intentional injury.

 If Carl can prove that Bob injured him intentionally —or even that Bob was reckless or grossly negligent – Bob should be liable for Carl's injuries.

 Sometimes a person or company providing a risky service or product will ask a participant to sign a written contract.
-Under such an “assumption of the risk” agreement the plaintiff expressly agrees to assume the risk of injury.
+Under such an “assumption of the risk” agreement, the plaintiff expressly agrees to assume the risk of injury.

-These contracts – often called “waiver of liability and assumption of the risk agreement” -- are enforceable in California to the extent they require someone to assume the risk of ordinary negligence.
+These contracts – often called a “waiver of liability and assumption of the risk agreement” -- are enforceable in California to the extent they require someone to assume the risk of ordinary negligence.